Celts: Ancient Celtic religion

-Like other European Iron Age societies, the Celts practised a polytheistic religion.
+Like other European Iron Age societies, the Celts practised a polytheistic religion and believed in an afterlife.
 Celtic religion varied by region and over time, but had "broad structural similarities", and there was "a basic religious homogeneity" among the Celtic peoples.
 Because the ancient Celts did not have writing, evidence about their religion is gleaned from archaeology, Greco-Roman accounts, and literature from the early Christian period.

 The names of over two hundred Celtic deities have survived (see list of Celtic deities), although it is likely that many of these were alternative names, regional names or titles for the same deity.
 Some deities were venerated only in one region, but others were more widely known.
 According to Miranda Aldhouse-Green, the Celts were also animists, believing that every part of the natural world had a spirit.

 The Celts seem to have had a father god, who was often a god of the tribe and of the dead (Toutatis probably being one name for him); and a mother goddess who was associated with the land, earth and fertility (Dea Matrona probably being one name for her).
 The mother goddess could also take the form of a war goddess as protectress of her tribe and its land.
 There also seems to have been a male celestial god—identified with Taranis—associated with thunder, the wheel, and the bull.
 There were gods of skill and craft, such as the pan-regional god Lugus, and the smith god Gobannos.
 Celtic healing deities were often associated with sacred springs, such as Sirona and Borvo.
 Other pan-regional deities include the horned god Cernunnos, the horse and fertility goddess Epona, the divine son Maponos, as well as Belenos, Ogmios, and Sucellos.
 Caesar says the Gauls believed they all descended from a god of the dead and underworld.
 Triplicity is a common theme in Celtic cosmology, and a number of deities were seen as threefold, for example the Three Mothers.